10 Hidden Greek Islands

 1 – Agistri

-Agistri is a tiny escape plan waiting to happen that belong to the Saronic islands.
-This little piece of paradise can be reached by a 55 minutes ferry or Flying Dolphin from Piraeus, Greece’s’ main port.
+Agistri is a tiny escape plan waiting to happen that belongs to the Saronic islands.
+This little piece of paradise can be reached by a 55 minutes ferry or Flying Dolphin from Piraeus, Greece’s main port.
 Skala is where the majority of accommodation can be found along with gently shelving beaches that invite you into the clear blue waters.
 Other beaches, such as Aponisos beach, are found with a little exploration.
 Population around 1,200 Agistri

 2 – Kea

-Kea is a part of the Cyclades islands found in the Aegean Sea and has a population of around 2,500 .
-If you’re a hiker, Kea offers many a splendid surprise such as hidden coves, tiny chapels and age old archaeology.
-The main settlements are Korissia and Ioulida and, famously, the Titanic’s sister Britannic is located just off shore, 53m down in the clear depths of the Aegean, sunk in 1916.
+Kea is a part of the Cyclades islands found in the Aegean Sea and has a population of around 2,500.
+If you’re a hiker, Kea offers many a splendid surprise such as hidden coves, tiny chapels, and age-old archaeology.
+The main settlements are Korissia and Ioulida and, famously, the Titanic’s sister Britannic is located just offshore, 53m down in the clear depths of the Aegean, sunk in 1916.
 Kea

 3 – Kythnos

 Try to see Kythnos before mass tourism arrives.
-It’s one of those hidden Greek islands that is likely to take off in the not too distant future.
+It’s one of those hidden Greek islands that are likely to take off in the not too distant future.
 This island delight, with a population of around 1,500, can be found in the Western Cyclades and is easily reached by ferry from Piraeus and surrounding islands.
 The tiny streets of the ‘bigger’ villages of Messaria and Dryopida are simply too narrow to allow traffic.
 There are more than 70 beaches on Kythno’s coastline, many inaccessible by road.
 Perfect!
 Kythnos

 4 – Syros